rizkyaldi/rizkyaldi.github.io/_pages/about.md

 I am a core member of an ongoing game development project, where I have made significant contributions.
 While I haven’t worked on many different projects, I dedicate most of my time and effort to this one.
 In this portfolio, I'll share the features I have implemented for the project.

+*Click the images to watch the demo on YouTube.*

 ## Radial UI

 The first thing that I've implemented is Radial UI system for the game.
 It detects predetermined item from the inventory system and making it more easy and dynamic to equip the item from Radial UI.